pbnelson/rotswap/README.md

 ## other systems

 It should be possible to adapt this script for other hardware.
-Simply use the `xinput --list` command to get the appropriate device name, and modify the shell script accordingly.
+Simply use the `xinput --list` command to get the appropriate device names, and modify the shell script accordingly.